-I started playing guitar around the age of 12 on my brother’s acoustic guitar, studying some guitar books with classics like Bob Dylan.
-First learning some chords and later playing actual songs.
+I started playing guitar around the age of 12 on my brother’s acoustic guitar, studying some of his guitar books.
+At 17 I bought my first electric guitar, a Rockson, a low budget Fender clone.

-Also I joined the band my brother was in and as I got more experienced began playing solo’s.
-One of the first solo’s I performed live was the one of Burning Heart by Vandenberg.
+Also joined my brother’s band and got more experienced playing solo’s.
+Highlight was the one of Burning Heart by Vandenberg.

-So I’m autodidact, never had any lessons and just learned myself by playing along with music.
+So I’m autodidact, never took any lessons and just learned myself by playing along with music.

 Steve Vai and Joe Satriani became my favorite guitarists.